KeerSun/Plant-Monitor/README.md

   - a microcontroller (arduino) from elegoo superstarter kit
   - a bread board from elegoo superstarter kit
   - Wires from elegoo superstarter kit

   I specified where I got my parts, but of course you could find similar parts from sparkfun or adafruit.
   Don't be afraid to google.

+  By using these sensors we will be able to monitor if the plant needs water, light, if the temperature is a good range.
+  The threashold values I used in the code are pretty general, so if you're are trying to monitor your cactus, definetly look-up the ideal conditions and change the values in the code accoringly.

 # Resources: